-Watch Paul's closest friends, family, partners, and the global Partners In Health team remember Paul's remarkable life and reflect on the incredible impact he had on the world one year after his passing.
+Watch Paul's closest friends, family, partners, and the global Partners In Health team remember Paul's remarkable life and reflect on the incredible impact he had on the world.

 Paul Farmer, M.D., Ph.D., was Kolokotrones University Professor and chair of the Department of Global Health and Social Medicine at Harvard Medical School, chief of the Division of Global Health Equity at Brigham and Women's Hospital in Boston, co-founder and chief strategist of Partners In Health, and chancellor of the University of Global Health Equity in Rwanda.

 Paul and his colleagues pioneered novel, community-based treatment strategies that demonstrate the delivery of high-quality health care in resource-poor settings.
 He wrote extensively on health, human rights, and the consequences of social inequality.
 Paul was a member of the American Academy of Arts and Sciences and the National Academy of Medicine (formerly the Institute of Medicine), from which he was the recipient of the 2018 Public Welfare Medal.

 He authored multiple books, including: In the Company of the Poor: Conversations with Dr. Paul Farmer and Fr.
 Gustavo Gutiérrez, Reimagining Global Health: An Introduction, and To Repair the World: Paul Farmer Speaks to the Next Generation.
 His most recent book was released in November 2020: Fevers, Feuds, and Diamonds: Ebola and the Ravages of History.

 Over more than three decades, Paul dedicated his time and talent to furthering the field of global health and ensuring the right to health for all.
 Through his words and actions, he left behind countless lessons that continue to guide us today.